rabinderFuturescape/Member_Staff_Flutter/INTEGRATION_GUIDE.md

 - Verify that the theme is correctly passed to the Member Staff module
 - Check for any conflicting styles or themes
 - Ensure the parent app and the Member Staff module use compatible Flutter versions
+- Check for any missing assets or resources

 ### Logging